 Your donation will mean the Epilepsy Foundation can continue to provide families like Charlene’s with access to vital information, resources and support.
 That at the other end of a phone call, they can speak with an epilepsy support staff member who can help them better manage their epilepsy.
 Your donation can also help ensure that businesses and schools become epilepsy smart, people are trained in epilepsy seizure first aid and every person who contacts us will have an epilepsy management plan for their loved one.

 Today Marigold is slowly getting stronger.
 She’s just learned to stand in the last couple of weeks and she’s becoming more interactive.
 Unfortunately, the seizures and the medication affect her sleep, making Marigold tired and unhappy a lot of the time.
 But she has happy energy bursts every now and then.

 “Life is different to what I thought it would be.
 As a parent you have hopes and dreams for your child.
 Being told Marigold has epilepsy, I found myself grieving for what I wanted her to have.
 But your support of the Foundation has helped me understand that it’s about finding a new road.
 And having the Foundation next to us on that road… that’s giving us hope and strength on what life might take us on.”

 Please donate now.
-It will take a few moments of your time, but it’ll make a real difference to Bianca, her family, and all the families who come to the Foundation for support.
+It will take a few moments of your time, but it’ll make a real difference to Marigold, her family, and all the families who come to the Foundation for support.